MerlinofMines/EasyCommands/docs/EasyCommands/cheatsheet.md

 ## Ignored Keywords
 These words are (mostly) ignored when parsing your script, but feel free to use them to make your commands sound more natural.

-* ```the, than, turned, block, panel, chamber, drive, to, from, then, of, either, for, in, do, does, second, seconds, be, being, digit, digts```
+* ```the, than, turned, block, panel, chamber, drive, to, from, then, of, either, for, in, do, does, second, seconds, be, being, digit, digits```
 * ```#``` - Script Comment, when used as the first character of a line (after trimming spaces).

 ## Selectors